Puttrix/shop404/docs/PORTAINER.md

 - Stack details — ports and logs: `docs/images/portainer_stack_details.png`

 Add screenshots to the paths above if you want them rendered in the repo.

+## Auto-Update From Git (Recommended)
+Two options: polling or webhook.

+Polling
+- In the Stack form, enable “Auto update” and choose a schedule.
+Portainer will pull the repo and redeploy on changes.

+Webhook
+- In Portainer: Stacks → your stack → Webhooks → Create.
+- Copy the webhook URL.
+- In GitHub: Settings → Webhooks → Add webhook:
+  - Payload URL: the Portainer webhook URL
+  - Content type: `application/json`
+  - Secret: set a random token (optional)
+  - Which events: Just the push event
+- On push to the selected branch, Portainer redeploys the stack.

+Notes
+- If build cache issues arise, toggle “Re-pull image” or add a cache-busting arg.
+- For private repos over SSH, add a Portainer Git credential or deploy from a mirror.